 Subject: A Comprehensive Retention and Graduation Rate Enhancement Plan

 One of the most vital areas of focus for the campus is the retention and graduation rates of our baccalaureate degree-seeking students.
 In recent years, many effective efforts have been made to bring talented students to the U and to promote the success of our students through degree completion.
 It is the intent of this working group to develop a comprehensive, data-driven plan to help us make even greater progress in this critical area.
-This task force is a Senior Vice President for Academic Affair, and will include faculty leaders from units serving undergraduates, professionals whose work bridges all aspects of the undergraduate experience, and students; the members of the task force will develop a comprehensive plan for the enhancement of our first- and second-year retention rates and our six-year graduation rates.
+This task force is an initiative of the Senior Vice President for Academic Affairs, and will include faculty leaders from units serving undergraduates, professionals whose work bridges all aspects of the undergraduate experience, and students; the members of the task force will develop a comprehensive plan for the enhancement of our first- and second-year retention rates and our six-year graduation rates.
 This work will be completed throughout the academic year 2013-2014, and a preliminary findings report will be due at the end of December.

-Even if we only consider the past three years, there are major demographic shifts in who we serve.
+Even if we only consider the past three years, there are major demographic shifts in whom we serve.
 We know from research about national trends that enrollment growth will slow, demographic shifts will continue to occur, changing models will emerge for funding universities, retention and completion pressures will intensify, and we will need to innovate, create and manage new learning modalities.

 A strategic plan for Comprehensive Retention and Graduation Rate Enhancement must consider our mission and core commitments, include strategic action items, and plans for implementation, evaluation and assessment.
 The planning process will help us set goals, align priorities with resources, work toward implementation and assessment in a coordinated way between departments and colleges, between Student Affairs and Academic Affairs, and through Undergraduate Studies and the Honors College.